jerakia/jerakia/doc/quickstart_puppet.md

 ## Other useful plugins ##

-Jacaranda lookup plugins can be written and used to extend the functionality available in the lookup block.
+Jerakia lookup plugins can be written and used to extend the functionality available in the lookup block.
 One such shipped plugin is _confine_ which extends the lookup functionality with `exclude` and `confine` methods to invalidate the lookup under a set of circumstances.
 For example

     policy :puppet do

       lookup :default do
         datasource :file, {
           :format => :yaml,
-          :docroot => '/etc/jacaranda/data',
+          :docroot => '/etc/jerakia/data',
           :searchpath => [
             scope[:environment],
             global